DioxusLabs/dioxus/docs/guide/src/elements/special_attributes.md

 For any other attributes, a value of `"false"` will be sent directly to the DOM.

-## `prevent_default`
+## Stopping form input and navigation with `prevent_default`

-Currently, preventing default on events from an event handler is not possible from Desktop/Mobile.
+Currently, calling `prevent_default` on events in EventHandlers is not possible from Desktop/Mobile.
 Until this is supported, it's possible to prevent default using the `prevent_default` attribute.

 > Note: you cannot conditionally prevent default with this approach.
 This is a limitation until synchronous event handling is available across the Webview boundary

-To use `prevent_default`, simple use the `prevent_default` attribute and set it to the name of the event handler you want to prevent default on.
+To use `prevent_default`, simply attach the `prevent_default` attribute to a given element and set it to the name of the event handler you want to prevent default on.
 We can attach this attribute multiple times for multiple attributes.

 ```rust
 rsx!{